 SIPs Frequently Asked Questions

-Are you a homeowner, builder or architect and have questions on how the SIPs process works?
-SIPs strength, R-values, building time requirements, ventilation, roofing panel and insulation selection, cost of building, compatibility with traditional roofing systems…you have questions?
+Are you a homeowner, builder, or architect and have questions on how the SIP process works?
+SIPs strength, R-values, building time requirements, ventilation, roofing panel, and insulation selection, cost of building, compatibility with traditional roofing systems…you have questions?
 We have answers!
 Don’t see what you are looking for?
 Contact us or submit a question and we will get right back with you!

-A: Visit the Structural Insulated Panel Association, SIPA, and browse the publications on the SIPA Online Store.
+Visit the Structural Insulated Panel Association (SIPA), and browse the publications on the SIPA Online Store.
 Building with Structural Insulated Panels, by Michael Morley, and the Builder’s Guide to Structural Insulated Panels (SIPs), by Joe Lstiburek, are two popular books that contain a wealth of information.

 Panels can be manufactured as big as 8- by 24-ft., so entire walls can be put up quickly, reducing dry-in time.
 SIPs can be supplied as ready to install building components when they arrive at the jobsite, eliminating the time needed to perform individual jobsite operations of framing, insulating and sheathing stick-framed walls.
 Window openings may be precut in the panels, and depending on the size, a separate header may not need to be installed.
 Electrical chases are typically provided in the core of panels, so there is no need to drill through studs for wiring.

 Because SIPs are prefabricated, the amount of additional framing required is minimal.
 SIPs are always straight and true, there are far fewer callbacks, no culling studs, or need to straighten walls.
 SIPs also provide a uniform nailing surface for both interior and exterior finishing.